 If you’ve been noticing your laptop getting hotter and running more slowly than usual lately, don’t ignore it.

 It sounds like your laptop is overheating.
-If you don’t address it soon, at worst you’ll be risking serious hardware failure and putting your files at risk.
+If you don’t address it soon, at worst you’ll be risking hardware failure and putting your files at risk.
 Best case scenario, you’re accepting a long-term frustration that affects your productivity and annoys you every time you turn on the computer.

 How to Know If Your Laptop Is Overheating